projectcalico/calico/v2.1/usage/configuration/ip-in-ip.md

 ### Configuring IP-in-IP for all inter-workload traffic

-With the IP-in-IP `mode` set to `always`, Calico will route using IP-in-IP for all inter-workload traffic to workloads in the configured pool.
+With the IP-in-IP `mode` set to `always`, Calico will route using IP-in-IP for all traffic originating from a Calico enabled host to all Calico networked containers and VMs within the IP Pool.

-The following `calicoctl` example will create or modify an IPv4 pool with CIDR 192.168.0.0/16 to use IP-in-IP with mode `always`:
+The following `calicoctl` command will create or modify an IPv4 pool with CIDR 192.168.0.0/16 to use IP-in-IP with mode `always`:

 ```